-5 Reasons to take an Antarctic voyage:
+5 reasons to book an Antarctic cruise

-- Antarctica has no hotels - in their absence a ship provides the the best alternative, acting both as a floating hotel and 'basecamp' from which to explore
+- Antarctica has no hotels - in their absence a ship provides the best alternative, acting both as a floating hotel and 'basecamp' from which to explore

 - These small ship expedition voyages are not cruises in the traditional sense, but a fully immersive and participatory Antarctic experience